-I am a computer scientist interested in programming language theory and concurrent system research.
-Here you can find published work, talks, and software that I authored.
+I am a computer scientist interested in programming language theory and formal verification of concurrent systems.

 My publication list can also be found on the dblp page.